ElseVR, a Mixed Reality channel, is a disruptive idea in narrative nonfiction and journalism.

 Here are a few virtual reality applications that allow for great playback for all your 360 VR videos.

-Compatible with cardboard and daydream devices, fulldive is a great hardware agnostic 360 VR playback application on android.
+Compatible with cardboard and daydream devices, fulldive is a great hardware agnostic 360 virtual reality playback application on android.
 With a great intuitive interface and support for most 360 video configurations, fulldive is a great, dependable VR viewing app.

 GoPro VR player

-Available on iOS and Windows, GoPro VR is a light and smooth VR app that allows for smooth uninterrupted playback, especially while editing/ compositing with its great sync option with the adobe suite.
+Available on iOS and Windows, GoPro VR is a light and smooth Virtual Reality application that allows for smooth uninterrupted playback, especially while editing/ compositing with its great sync option with the adobe suite.
 However, the menu and browsing can certainly do with an overhaul.

 Magic VR video player